-Many internal operations of FMRIPREP use Nilearn (43) (RRID: SCR_001362), principally within the BOLD-processing workflow.
+Many internal operations of FMRIPREP use Nilearn (43) (RRID: SCR 001362), principally within the BOLD-processing workflow.

 MRI Statistical Analysis.
 Statistical analyses were performed exclusively in fsaverage6 space (44), which treats the cortex as a two-dimensional sheet.
 To prepare for individual subjects processing, the first five TRs of each scanning run were discarded in order to allow for signal stabilization.
 Then, for each subject, runs were submitted to AFNI's 3dDeconvolve (38), in order to construct an event-related general linear model (GLM) at each voxel for each subject.
 In this model, we included the six components of aCompCor as confound regressors.
-The events of interest were presentations of the target on trials, in which the target appeared in the location predicted by the cue, and presentations of the target on trials when the target appeared in the nonpredicted location relative to the cue.
-To analyze the response to the target onset (the crucial event in the trial), the hemodynamic response was modeled as a gamma function triggered at target onset.
+The events of interest were presentations of the target on trials, in which the target appeared in the location predicted by the cue, and presentations of the target on trials when the target appeared in the target onset (the crucial event in the trial), the hemodynamic response was modeled as a gamma function triggered at target onset.